Estefanie1/CopyRenameBatch/README.md

 Using **Notepad** you can move files from one folder to another and rename them all in one step.

-1) locate the file path of where the files are located that you want to copy
+1) Locate the file path location of the file(s) that you want to copy

-2) locate the file path of where you want those files placed
+2) Locate the file path location of where you want to place those file(s)

 3) Using the copy command set them up as